sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 ### Steps

- * Infrastructure support to be provided to choose from following clis or in combinations based on the vendor.
+ * Infrastructure support will be provided to choose from following clis or in combinations based on the vendor.
  * Use command `show system-memory` to get memory usage on each of those DPUs
  * Use `show system-health dpu <DPU_NUM>` to check memory check service status
  * Use `pdsctl show system --events` to check memory related events triggered.